Good CheddarGood CheddarGood CheddarGood Cheddar

 If you are carrying around the average balance owed on credit cards which is in the neighborhood of $15,000, and making the minimum payments, it will take you over 13 years to pay it off.
 And that’s if you don’t add additional charges on the card.

 You will pay down any debt on credit cards much faster by making more than the minimum monthly payments and be closer to living a debt free life.
-When you properly manage your debt, you tend to pay less on interest and are faster pay off any outstanding balances.
+When you properly manage your debt, you tend to pay less on interest and are faster to pay off any outstanding balances.

 Tackle Balances by Interest

 As with most debt, paying down what is owed with the highest interest first is usually your best move to start.
 Prioritizing any debt with higher interest balances can not help you only save significantly, it can also help you to get out of debt sooner.
+One method known as the debt avalanche, this is where you make minimum payments on any of your debt, and use the remaining or leftover funds for paying off debt with the highest interest.

 Cut Your Spending

 If you give your spending a hard look and separate any necessities from things you want, crave or desire you can start to see what the essentials and luxuries are.
 It might be hard to go cold turkey, so put yourself on a budget.
 If you eat out daily, brown bag it a few days a week.
 If you go out for drinks or dinner often after work, cut it in half.
 Over time, reduce the amount of going out and other non-essential spending and you’ll have more money to pay down debt.
+Reducing the amount you are spending on going out can provide significant funds to use towards paying off your debt faster.

 Between the Sofa Cushions